Top Object-oriented Programming Interview Questions in C# and C++

 Access modifiers are keywords that specify the declared accessibility of a type or a member.
-There are five types of access modifiers:
+There are four types of access modifiers:

 A method that can be redefined in a derived class is called a virtual method.
 In C#, it can be implemented on the base and derived classes.
 It is used when more functionality is needed in the derived class.
 You can create a virtual method in the base class using the virtual keyword.
 This method is overridden in the derived class with the help of the override keyword.